JosephusPaye/Keen-UI/README.md

 ```

 ## Usage
-> Make sure to include the `dist/keen-ui.css` or `dist/min/keen-ui.min.css` file if you are not buidling individual components from source as the styles have been extracted into a single CSS file.
+> Make sure to include the `dist/keen-ui.css` file if you are not buidling individual components from source as the styles have been extracted into a single CSS file.

 ### Globals (script tag)
 The `keen-ui.js` file in the `dist` folder contains all the components exported on a global  `window.Keen` object.